A Quiet Strategy for People Who Built Something

 Conditional engagement

 No upfront retainer, no obligation.
-You pay only if your sale closes and you choose to fund the trust.
+You pay only if your sale closes and you choose to proceed with implementation.

 iv.